venikman/FPF/FPF-Spec.md

 -   **Core foundation for metrics:** This pattern underpins the **Measurement & Metrics Characterization spec (C.MM‑CHR)** – the architheory that implements metric storage and computation.
 In MM-CHR, every `U.DHCMethodRef` and `U.Measure` follows the CSLC format defined by A.18.
 By lifting CSLC rules to the kernel, we ensure all architheories (like **KD-CAL** for knowledge dynamics, **Sys-CAL** for systems, or any custom CAL/CHR) share a common approach to metrics.
 A.18 also informs the design of **CHR-CAL (Characterisation Calculus)**, which generalizes measurable property templates: CHR-CAL relies on the one-Characteristic-per-metric assumption and the comparability rules set here to compose higher-level characterizations.

 -   **Enables dynamic reasoning:** A.18’s insistence on well-defined Scales allows patterns like **A.3.3 `U.Dynamics`** (system dynamics models) to incorporate measurement dimensions as state variables without ambiguity.
 For example, a `stateSpace` in a dynamics model can be explicitly defined as a set of Characteristics (each with units and ranges), making simulations and traces dimensionally consistent.
 If A.18 were not in place, one model might treat “performance” as a 1–5 score and another as a probability – combining them would be incoherent.
-With A.18, such differences must be reconciled via a Gauge or kept separate, preserving coherence in multi-model analyses.
+With A.18, such differences must be reconciled via a ScoringMethod or kept separate, preserving coherence in multi-model analyses.

 -   **Coordinates with assurance patterns:** Many patterns in Part B and D (for trust, assurance, and ethics) involve **scores** and **metrics**.
 For instance, **B.3** (Assurance Levels) computes overall assurance from evidence scores; A.18 ensures those input scores are well-defined and comparable (e.g. all are 0–1 or all are percentages, with polarity noted). **D.4** (Trust-Aware Calculus) might combine trust metrics across domains – again, A.18 provides the common ground so that a “trust score” coming from an operational metric and one coming from a social rating can be normalized and compared meaningfully.
 In summary, any pattern that aggregates or uses measurements is constrained (in a positive way) by A.18’s rules.
 They “plug into” this framework.